grindsa/acme2certifier/README.md

 ## Installation

-The proxy can run either as plain wsgi-script on either apache or ngix or as django project.
-Running acme2certifier as django project allows to use other database backendes than SQLite.
+The proxy can run either as plain wsgi-script on either apache or nginx or as django project.
+Running acme2certifier as django project allows to use other database backends than SQLite.

 The fastest and most convenient way to install acme2certifier is to use docker containers.
 There are ready made images available at [dockerhub](https://hub.docker.com/r/grindsa/acme2certifier) and [ghcr.io](https://github.com/users/grindsa/packages/container/acme2certifier/)